premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-10. How to check whether a String is empty in Java?
+10. How to check whether a String is empty in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)